TBHGodPro/TBHGodPro/README.md

 - I'm currently working on [Solar Tweaks](https://github.com/Solar-Tweaks/Solar-Tweaks) and [LCLib](https://github.com/TBHGodPro/LCLib).
 - I know a large variety of programming languages, but main JavaScript and TypeScript (with a bit of Java).
-- I play Minecraft and Rocket League a lot.
+- I play Minecraft and Rocket League.
-- <b>Rocket League Sideswipe is superior.</b>

 ## Languages I Know
 <p align="left">